 High-Risk Factors During Addiction Recovery

-One very well known coping skill has been around for quite some time, and it goes by the acronym, H.A.L.T.
+One of the very well known coping skills has been around for quite some time, and it goes by the acronym, H.A.L.T.
 This acronym explains high-risk factors that could potentially jeopardize one’s sobriety.
 HALT stands for:

 Many of an individual’s cravings often come toward the end of the day, largely because they are experiencing one of the above.
 Hunger, anger, loneliness, and tiredness can all be risky when it comes to addiction recovery.
 They can place an individual in a bad mood or state of mind, which could lead to them considering using drugs or potentially even relapsing.
 There are also other factors that could be considered risky when it comes to recovery such as: